colopl/laravel-spanner/README.md

 For more information, see [Cloud Spanner Documentation about transactions](https://cloud.google.com/spanner/docs/transactions)

 ### Data Types
-Some data types of Cloud Spanner does not have corresponding built-in type of PHP.
+Some data types of Google Cloud Spanner does not have corresponding built-in type of PHP.
 You can use following classes by [Google Cloud PHP Client](https://github.com/googleapis/google-cloud-php)

 - DATE: `Google\Cloud\Spanner\Date`